Purav1267/Task-Tracker/README.md

 2. **Security Implementation**: Walk through the JWT middleware that ensures users can only access their own tasks.

+3. **OAuth Integration**: Demonstrate Google Sign-In functionality and explain the token verification process.

-3. **Filtering & Search**: Demonstrate the client-side filtering and search functionality, explaining the useMemo hook for performance optimization.
+4. **Filtering & Search**: Demonstrate the client-side filtering and search functionality, explaining the useMemo hook for performance optimization.

-4. **Responsive Design**: Show the application working on different screen sizes, highlighting Tailwind's responsive utilities.
+5. **Responsive Design**: Show the application working on different screen sizes, highlighting Tailwind's responsive utilities.

-5. **Code Organization**: Explain the separation between frontend and backend, and how the API layer abstracts HTTP requests.
+6. **Code Organization**: Explain the separation between frontend and backend, and how the API layer abstracts HTTP requests.

 ## 📄 License